Eppo-exp/eppo-docs/docs/feature-flags/targeting.md

 #### Special case: Semantic Versioning

-When rolling out new versions of your product or wishing to tailor an experimence across a range of past releases, use Eppo's targeting rules to perform numeric comparisons against strings in the SemVer format.
+When rolling out new versions of your product or wishing to deploy custom behavior across a range of releases, use Eppo's targeting rules to perform numeric comparisons against strings in the SemVer format.

 1. Create an allocation with your desired mix of rules.